gary003/rest_api_nodejs_typescript/README.md

 ## Description

-This repository is a backend rest api that has a few routes (CRUD) aiming to keep at-hand backend development techniques.
+This repository is a backend rest api portfolio that has a few routes (CRUD) aiming to keep at-hand backend development techniques and show off dev skills.
-To make things easier for github users, there in no need of a .env, easier to test and deploy for external users who want to try it.
+To make things easier for github users, there in no need for a .env, easier to test and deploy for external users who want to try it.

 ## Prerequisites